EndPointCorp/end-point-blog/2023/05/mount-remote-filesystem-sshfs.md

 There is!
 [SSHFS](https://en.wikipedia.org/wiki/SSHFS) is a tool for mounting and interacting with remote directories over [SSH](https://en.wikipedia.org/wiki/Secure_Shell).

+### Notice

+The [SSHFS repository](https://github.com/libfuse/sshfs) has been archived for around a year at the time of writing; the latest release was on May 26, 2022.
+The repository now has a note about being orphaned and inviting other developers to take over the project.
+While there are a few forks (most notably [deadbeefsociety's](https://github.com/deadbeefsociety/sshfs) and [stephenxxiu's](https://github.com/stevenxxiu/sshfs)) with some traction, none is a definitive replacement yet.

+One alternative suggested by the ArchWiki is using [rclone's mount feature](https://rclone.org/commands/rclone_mount/).

+For macOS users, it's important to note that macFUSE is [no longer open-source](https://colatkinson.site/macos/fuse/2019/09/29/osxfuse/) as of 2017.

 ### Installation

 This guide contains installation instructions for macOS and Linux systems only.